VojislavD/laravel-messages/README.md

 By default, auto refresh option is disabled.

 ### Filter Forbidden Words
-Component have basic filter for forbidden words.
+The Component has a basic filter for forbidden words.
 In config file you can configure words to be filtered with option to filter exact words or contain text.

 ```php
 'validation' => [